Sukkur: Demography

+Roughly 96% population of the city is Muslim, while the remaining 4% comprise other minorities, overwhelmingly Hindus.

 Economy

 Sukkur's economy is largely reliant upon the agricultural produce from northern Sindh's farms, and serves as a trading and processing center for agricultural goods.
 The city also once had a bustling shipbuilding industry.

 Sukkur is well-connected to the rest of Pakistan by road and rail, which in turn has attracted new industries such as chemical manufacturing, metalworking, and cement manufacturing.

 Agriculture

 Sukkur had a large fertile and cultivable land area.
-During kharif, rice, bajra, cotton, tomatoes and peas are cultivated; whereas during rabi the main crops are wheat, barley, graham and melons.
-Sukkur is famous, world over, for its dates.
+During kharif, rice, bajra, cotton, tomatoes and peas are cultivated, whereas during rabi, the main crops are wheat, barley, graham and melons.
+Sukkur is famous world over for its dates.
 Sukkur also has a large Riveraine forest along the course of the Indus.
 These tropical forests are found within the protective embankments on either side of the Indus.
-During 1997–98 the total area under forests was 510 km2 which yielded 55000 ft3 of timber and 27000 ft3 of firewood besides other mine products.
+During 1997–98, the total area under forests was 510 km2 which yielded 55000 ft3 of timber and 27000 ft3 of firewood besides other mine products.